paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-046-indian-self-determination-and-education-assistance.md

 ### Statutory Notes

 #### References in Text
 Section 314 of Pub.
 L. 101–512, referred to in subsec. (a), is section 314 of Pub.
-L. 101–512, as amended, which is set out as a note under [section 5321 of this title](./chapter-046-indian-self-determination-and-education-assistance.md#section-5321).
+L. 101–512, which is set out as a note under [section 5321 of this title](./chapter-046-indian-self-determination-and-education-assistance.md#section-5321).

 Subchapter I of this chapter, referred to in subsec. (b), was in the original “title I”, meaning title I of Pub.
 L. 93–638, known as the Indian Self-Determination Act, which is classified principally to subchapter I (§ 5321 et seq.) of this chapter.
 For complete classification of title I to the Code, see Short Title note set out under [section 5301 of this title](./chapter-046-indian-self-determination-and-education-assistance.md#section-5301) and Tables.